 On the morning of February 14, 2024, several clients reached out after encountering issues with the photo matching tool in E-Verify.
 They reported discrepancies where the photos transmitted by E-Verify did not align with the photos on the employees’ documents.
-It became increasingly clear that E-Verify was not rendering the correct photos from the
+It became increasingly clear that E-Verify was not rendering

 By: Jake Campbell and Weijia (Victoria) Ma